The Weekly Jockstrap – When "my nut hurts" means you need to rush to the ER…

 For many men, this is one of the most difficult decisions they will ever make.
 The treatment decisions for prostate cancer can have a major impact on your life going forward.
 Please realize that these decisions are highly nuanced and require a full discussion based on individual details.

-There are a number of broad categories of treatment options we will consider, but please remember, there are many more options (and combinations of options) that I can discuss here.
+There are a number of broad categories of treatment options we will consider, but please remember, there are many more treatment options (and combination of options) that I can discuss here.
 Please do not think that just because I did not discuss an option in this short article, that is ineffective or ill-advised.
 There are many good options for you to evaluate with a trusted physician.
-In our practice each patient receives a customized treatment plan depending on the nature of the cancer as well as the patient’s unique symptoms and overall health.
+In our practice, each patient receives a customized treatment plan depending on the nature of the cancer as well as the patient’s unique symptoms and overall health.

 For men with a less aggressive type of prostate cancer, or for those who have some other more threatening medical issues, active surveillance is an option.
-This does not treat your prostate cancer, but does monitor it closely for signs of progression.
+This does not treat your prostate cancer but does monitor it closely for signs of progression.
 This option will require frequent PSA tests and will often require at least one repeat biopsy.
 If there is evidence of cancer progression, you may have to cease the active surveillance protocol and pursue another treatment option.
 Make no mistake though, for the correct patient, active surveillance can be a safe option that spares you from some of the side effects of prostate cancer treatment.

 Side Effects of Treatment

 Almost any path of prostate cancer treatment has side effects.
 Because of the prostate’s prime location, there are two main side effects associated with prostate cancer treatment.
 One is incontinence.
-Because the muscles that control urination are located close to the prostate, and are sometimes unavoidably injured during treatment, the result is some urine leakage.
+Because the muscles that control urination are located close to the prostate and are sometimes unavoidably injured during treatment, the result is some urine leakage.
 For most men, this issue is temporary, but not for all.
 The other problem is that the nerves that control erections are located on the surface of the prostate and cannot be seen with the naked eye.
 When it is safe, we attempt to save these nerves, but they are often "shocked" and erection issues are common after treatment.
 Again, these are usually temporary, but it’s common for men to need some "help" in this department in the future.
 There are many ways we can help with common erection issues.

 There are now many types of radiation used to treat prostate cancer.
 Generally, this is considered a less aggressive treatment approach than surgery, but it may also have fewer, or more mild, side effects.
 Please remember though, that is merely a broad generalization.
 Conventional radiation uses photons to kill prostate cancer.
 It is often delivered five days a week for 8 to 9 weeks of treatment.
 There are many other types of radiation in use, including radioactive seeds (called Brachytherapy), CyberKnife, Proton beams, and modifications of the original type of radiation called IMRT or EBRT.
 When discussing treatment options, I often have my patients speak with a radiation oncologist to get a full-spectrum picture of what the positives and negatives are as it relates to their specific cancer diagnosis.

-One of the down sides to radiation therapy is that, usually, if it fails to cure your prostate cancer, surgery is not an option as a back-up plan.
+One of the downsides to radiation therapy is that, usually, if it fails to cure your prostate cancer, surgery is not an option as a back-up plan.
 This is because the radiation causes inflammation and scar tissue that would make subsequent surgery dangerous.
-The two major side effects from prostate cancer treatment discussed above can occur with radiation, but are usually less problematic than with surgery.
+The two major side effects from prostate cancer treatment discussed above can occur with radiation but are usually less problematic than with surgery.

 There are emerging techniques with the goal of being able to target a specific tumor in the prostate without damaging the rest of the prostate.
 The hope is that we could treat your cancer without subjecting the patient to significant side effects.
 Currently, the most common types of ablation are Cryo (freezing the prostate) and HIFU (High Intensity Focused Ultrasound).
 While these may emerge as the standards for prostate cancer, most urologists will currently only consider these in select cases at this time, since they are still emerging as a technology.